ShuoyangW/ShuoyangW/README.md

 # Shuoyang Wang
 This page is written to objectively reflect some of my experience.
-For further information, please visit my [Linkedin profile](www.linkedin.com/in/shuoyangwang) or have a look at my [CV](https://drive.google.com/file/d/1iY9-v6MDgDBPYnuiskqI1on-h3qt097D/view?usp=share_link).
+For further information, please have a look at my [CV](https://drive.google.com/file/d/1iY9-v6MDgDBPYnuiskqI1on-h3qt097D/view?usp=share_link) or visit my Linkedin profile at "www.linkedin.com/in/shuoyangwang".
 (Update: January 10, 2024)

 ## Contact Information
 A.N.
 Bourns Science Building (ABB) 267, McMaster University, Hamilton, ON, Canada, L8S 4L8